KooshaYeganeh/OpenSuse4Developers/README.md

 ```

 **Note : To add the user and password in MariaDB's config file
-(so that you don't have to enter the user and password every time in your system) you musy do This :**
+(so that you don't have to enter the user and password every time in your system) you must do This :**

 ```